Agostino Beltrano

-Life and Work
+Life and work

 He was born in Naples between 1614 and 1618.
-The few news we have of his life derived largely from De Dominici, who says he was a student of M. Stanzione.
+The few details we have of his life derived largely from De Dominici, who says he was a student of Massimo Stanzione.
 Beltrano married a painter, also a pupil of the Stanzione, Anna (Annella, Diana, Dianella) de Rosa, nephew of Pacecco de Rosa; their sons Nicola Tomaso and Agnese Chiara were baptized in the parish of S. Maria della Carità respectively on 21 December 1638 and on 19 July 1640.

 According to De Dominici, Beltrano, provoked by false allegations of a servant on the love affairs between his wife and the Stanzione, would have killed his wife and abandoned Naples, where he would return only after the plague of 1656 had eliminated a large number of his enemies.
 Modern criticism, however, tends to consider this story as a romantic setting: De Dominici himself noted that Paolo de Matteis, in his short biography of Anna, does not mention this violent death.
 The fact encourages, however, to advance the hypothesis that in the last years of the fifth decade or early the next he made a long journey to the north, journey that would have had great influence on his subsequent artistic development, directing it towards more classical currents.